-At the end of the year, sustainability targets were linked to the primary financing facilities according to the Sustainability Linked Loan Principles, which are designed to facilitate and support environmentally and socially sustainable economic activity and arowth.
+At the end of the year, sustainability targets were linked to the primary financing facilities according to the Sustainability Linked Loan Principles, which are designed to facilitate and support environmentally and socially sustainable economic activity and growth.

 Reporting according to the EU taxonomy was a priority project in 2021 involving several functions such as the finance and research departments and product managers.
 Munters' classification of income, expenses and investments according to the EU taxonomy is shown on pages 50-53.
-For more information, see sections that describe our strategy, our business areas and the sustainability report.
+For more information, see sections that describe our strategy, our business areas and the sustainability report. in 35 countries.
+The suppliers provide everything from inputs such as raw materials and components to services.